cloudmesh-community/fa18-516-26/notebook.md

 * Updating `README.yml` file and adding the contributions to it.
 * First commit of Apache OpenWhisk chapter.
 * OpenWhisk synopsis and workflow subsections added.

+# Week Fri 09/28/18 - Thu 10/04/18

+Note: I had two midterms this week
+* Answering some question of students in Piazza
+* Fixing the `epub` symbol issue in Linux and posting it in `FAQs` in Piazza